strandedathome/rolls-blockchain/README.md

 ### What is different about this fork?

 The genesis block is being created directly from the community!
+Also, the accelerated rewards system.

 Here's the fork stuff, yada yada yada...